Leave comments or report a bug

 Animal cages

 You can borrow a cage from council if you wish to impound domestic cats that are roaming onto your property.
 There is no fee to use the cage.
-For more information on this service please contact council.
+For more information, please contact council.

-If you suspect the roaming cats are feral, please contact council for more information.
+If you suspect the roaming cats are feral, please contact council.

 Wild dogs

-To report sightings and incidents caused by wild dogs, please complete the form below and return to council's customer service centre.
+To report sightings and incidents caused by wild dogs, please complete the Feral animal incident or sightings report form (DOCX, 250KB) and return to council.